nikitavoloboev/data/docs/other/sauna.md

 # Sauna

-I love banyas as dislike the dryness that most or all saunas have.
+I love banyas more as I dislike the dryness that most or all saunas have.

 ## Links